Aleksey Shpilevsky

-Aleksey Shpilevsky (Аляксей Шпілеўскі; Алексей Шпилевский; born 17 February 1988) is a Belarusian football manager who is in charge of Russian Premier League club Pari Nizhny Novgorod.
+Aleksey Shpilevsky (Аляксей Шпілеўскі; Алексей Шпилевский; born 17 February 1988) is a Belarusian football manager.

 Youth career

 Shpilevsky is the son of Belarusian football agent Nikolay Shpilevsky.
 He played as a defensive midfielder for youth teams of VfB Stuttgart and represented Belarus at 2005 UEFA European Under-17 Football Championship.
 In 2006, he had to end his playing career due to a serious back injury.

 Coaching career

 After retirement, Shpilevsky started working as a coach for young players in Germany.
 From 2013 until 2018 he worked as a coach in the RB Leipzig youth system.

 In June 2018, Shpilevsky joined Belarusian side Dinamo Brest as a head coach, and left the club in August, after misunderstandings with the club's management.

 In November 2018, he was presented as the new head coach of FC Kairat, making him the youngest head coach ever in Kazakhstan.

 On 7 June 2021, Shpilevsky left Kairat to become the new head coach of FC Erzgebirge Aue.
 He was sacked after seven matchdays, after recording three points, on 19 September 2021.

 In February 2022, Shpilevsky joined Cypriot club Aris Limassol as their new head coach.
 He led them to a 4th-place finish in the league, tied for the club's highest ever placement.
 In the following campaign, he led them to the first league championship in the club's history.

 On 16 June 2025, Shpilevsky signed a three-year contract with Pari Nizhny Novgorod of the Russian Premier League.
+On 27 April 2026, Shpilevsky left Pari by mutual consent, with the club in the relegation zone.